taylorbodin/ECE382_Lab1/README.md

 ```

 CLR_OP clears the byte stored in RAM pointed to by 0(R10).
 It then takes the second operand and places it into the
-first fot the next operation as per the instructions.
+first for the next operation as per the instructions.

 ### min_max